Awards & Scholarships

 Undergraduate Award for Leadership and Service: Awarded annually to an undergraduate who makes significant contributions to the History student community.
 Selections are made by the department; students do not apply directly for the award.

-Elizabeth Sargent Lee History of Medicine Research Paper Prize: Honors the best undergraduate history colloquium research paper in the history of medicine and health each term.
+Elizabeth Sargent Lee History of Medicine Research Paper Prize: Honors the best undergraduate history research paper in the history of medicine and health each term.
 Papers must be the product of original research using primary sources, and should be 3,000 to 5,000 words.
-Papers written for any section of History 496 or 497 are eligible for submission, if the paper topic focuses on some aspect of medicine or health over time.
+Papers written for any History course are eligible for submission, if the paper topic focuses on some aspect of medicine or health over time.
 The prize includes an award of $250.

 Nancy Bylan Bratman Excellence in Writing Awards: Recognizes excellence in writing for undergraduate history majors in the following courses, for each fall and winter term: History 202, first prize $250; History 496 or 497, first prize $300, second prize $200 (or, when there are co-winners, two prizes of $250).